 You can create several passphrase protected wallets (1 unique passphrase = 1 unique wallet).
 The original passphrase-less wallet can be always accessed by clicking on the "Standard wallet" option in Trezor Suite.

-For example, if you choose the passphrase "sea", this wallet can be accessed only when "sea" is typed in exactly; if you mistype the word and type e.g. "see" then you will create an entirely separate new wallet under the passphrase "see".
-It is the same for "Sea" or "SEE", as passphrases are case sensitive.
+For example, if you choose the passphrase "TrezorSafe3ProtectsMyBitcoin", this wallet can be accessed only when the passphrase is entered exactly as it is written here; if you mistype even a single character (e.g. "Trezorsafe3ProtectsMyBitcoin") or accidentally include a space (e.g. "TrezorSafe3 ProtectsMyBitcoin") then you will create an entirely separate new wallet under a new passphrase.
+Remember, every character counts and passphrases are case sensitive.

 If you have passphrase enabled, after entering you PIN and unlocking your device you will see the following prompt in Trezor Suite: